 Instructional pamphlets, employer literature, graduate school catalogues and materials on job seeking are available in our Career Library (West Hall Room 110).
 If you cannot find the type of resource you are looking for let us know.
 We are constantly updating the library.

 Career Fairs are on-campus networking opportunities designed to bring students and employers together.
 This is a valuable opportunity if you are looking for a job or researching companies for career opportunities.
 Employers offer internships and part-time and full-time job opportunities.
-The career fair usually takes place during the Spring semester.
-Visit here for information about Career Fairs in our area.
+The career fair usually takes place during the Spring semester at Main Campus.

 The Ambler Career Development Office receives numerous job leads (degree and non-degree) from employers interested in hiring Temple students and graduates.
-These leads are categorized in our database located in West Hall Room 110.
-We also have a bulletin board in Bright Hall (next to Fresh Bytes) that has employment opportunities posted.
-Visit the Job Postings Web site here.
+We also have a bulletin board in Bright Hall and West Hall Room 110 that has employment opportunities posted.
+We send out periodic e-mails to the campus as well.

 Access job openings and general career information on-line using our student computers located in the Career Library (West Hall Room 110).